bpmsoasolutions/hexin/README.md

 - Once you finished a packages, to mark as an 'hexin package' use `hex release` command:
     - This put a '<name>@<version>' as a git tag
     - Push the tag to your 'hexin packages' monorepo
+- Should exists a task in the root to build all modules, called `build`
 - Congrats now you have your packages 'published'

 ### For develop the app